Avaz Alakbarov: Academic career

 Dr. Alakbarov defended his dissertation on economic sciences, established by the Supreme Attestation Commission under the President of the Republic of Azerbaijan on September 30, 2003, at the Institute of Economy of the National Academy of Sciences of Azerbaijan, in Baku, the topic of "Problems of Formation and Development of Social Insurance in Azerbaijan in Market Conditions" (Doctor of Economic Sciences, Professor, Honored Scientist Tofig Guliyev, doctor of economics, professor Kamil Shahbazov, candidate of economic sciences, associate professor Adile Gozelova, the leading organization of the Russian Academy of Labor and Social Affairs).

 On January 15, 2008, he defended his doctoral dissertation on "Problems of financial and budgetary regulation of socio-economic development" at the dissertational Dissertation Council (official opponents were a correspondent member of ANAS Ali Nuriyev, Doctor of Economic Sciences, Professor Rafig Aliyev, Scientific Research Institute of Economic Reforms of the Ministry of Economic Development of the Republic of Azerbaijan), has been working as a doctor of economic sciences and has been engaged in scientific activity.

-Dr. Alakbarov has up to 80 scientific publications, author of 5 monographs, one bibliographic book, and five textbooks.
+Dr. Alakbarov has up to 80 scientific publications, author of 5 monographs, 1 bibliographic book, and nine textbooks.
 The candidate's dissertation and the doctoral thesis were carried out at the Institute of Economic of ANAS.
 He has more than 500 articles on socio-political and economic issues globally and in the country's press.
 From February 2016, he is the Head of the Department of Finance and Financial Institutions of the Azerbaijan State Economic University and the Chairman of the Board of Directors of "Professors Club."
 By order of the Minister of Education of the Republic of Azerbaijan, he is a member of the dissertation council on the specialty "Finance," a member of the "Dissertation Council" on the Doctor of Sciences and philosophy on the order of the Supreme Attestation Commission under the President of the Republic of Azerbaijan.

 On July 20, 2017, by the Decree of the President of the Republic of Azerbaijan, he was awarded the honorary title "Distinguished Teacher" for his sufficient work in the field of education in Azerbaijan.

+On February 2, 2024, by the Decree No. 4289 of the President of the Republic of Azerbaijan, he was awarded "The jubilee medal 100 years of Heydar Aliyev (1923-2023)".

 Dr. Alakbarov speaks fluent Azeri, Russian, and Turkish.
 Dr. Alakbarov has two children and grandchildren.